 December 9, 2022

-For some time, there has been a widening gap between the skills employers are seeking in interns & entry level hires and the skills & training colleges are providing for their students.
+For some time, there has been a widening gap between the skills employers are seeking in interns and entry level hires and the skills and training colleges are providing for their students.
 According to a recent post in Inside Higher Ed, 75% of employers say they are having difficulty finding graduates with the soft skills they need.
 Traditionally, college students turned to campus career centers for help finding their first jobs, but a 2019 NACE report revealed that only 30.5% of career centers had partnerships with companies seeking to hire students.
 How much help can a student expect if the career center isn’t equipped to help them?

 The pandemic, which caused more work to become remote, has increased the challenge for college students to build the necessary credentials.
 While the trend of “preskilling” has been the subject of some studies, it has been largely ignored by our universities and campus career centers, leaving students to search for alternative methods to prepare themselves for the workforce.